-☐ Appoint ☐ Comple ☐ Comple ☐ Copy of ☐ Official ☐ Transcr ☐ Level I ☐ Medical Checklist for All Programs: tment with an Admissions Representative te Admissions Testing (see program acceptance criteria below) ted Enrollment Application and paid a non-refundable \$50 Application Fee Medical Assisting pays a non-refundable \$25 Application Fee 'Driver's License (at least 18 years old) or a state issued identification High School Transcripts and/or Official GED Transcripts ripts from all prior colleges/universities attended (if applicable) Official Transcripts required for students requesting transfer credit evaluation I Criminal Background check (must be valid upon start date of the program) Assisting students will need their background completed six weeks prior to their assigned externship. tion Fee for the Professional Nursing program will be waived for a Taylor College Practical luate who passed the PN-NCLEX and has an active Licensed Practical Nurse, LPN, license.
+☐ Appoin ☐ Comple ☐ Comple ☐ Copy of ☐ Official ☐ Transcr ☐ Level I ☐ Medical Checklist for All Programs: tment with an Admissions Representative the Admissions Testing (see program acceptance criteria below) the Admissions Testing pays a non-refundable \$25 Application Fee Toriver's License (at least 18 years old) or a state issued identification High School Transcripts and/or Official GED Transcripts ripts from all prior colleges/universities attended (if applicable) Official Transcripts required for students requesting transfer credit evaluation If Criminal Background check (must be valid upon start date of the program) If Assisting students will need their background completed six weeks prior to their assigned externship.
+In the Professional Nursing program will be waived for a Taylor College Practical duate who passed the PN-NCLEX and has an active Licensed Practical Nurse, LPN, license.
 All applicants will participate in a written interview with the nursing program director.
 This interview is scored, and applicants scoring Average or Exceptional will be moved higher on the list than those scoring Below Average.
 This program is expected to have a waiting list.
 Applicants will be considered for admission once all requirements are turned in for the acceptance committee to review.
 One criterion which may put students on the waiting list instead of being immediately accepted is the written interview requirement.
 Accepted applicants will be notified and must complete the remainder of any requirements prior to Orientation to be allowed to start classes.
 Accepted applicants who do not complete all requirements will be moved to the bottom of the waiting list and another qualified applicant will be chosen.
-Additio nal Requirements for Professional Nursing Transfer Credit Option: Active License to practice as a Licensed Practical Nurse Practical Nurse Education transcripts Additio nal Requirements for Physical Therapist Assistant: Submit two (2) Official Reference Questionnaires (Professional references, such as past employer, academic, etc.; References cannot be related to student).
-Complete 16 Documented observation hours in a Physical Therapy Setting
+Additio nal Requirements for Professional Nursing Transfer Credit Option: Active License to practice as a Licensed Practical Nurse Practical Nurse Education transcripts nal Requirements for Physical Therapist Assistant: Submit two (2) Official Reference Questionnaires (Professional references, such as past employer, academic, etc.; References cannot be related to student).
+Complete 16 Documented observation hours in a Physical Therapy Setting One Typed Essay: Essay topics will vary per student